 Floating solar power being tested in the reservoir at Statkraft's hydropower plant in Banja, Albania.

-Renewable: First floating solar power plant
+Renewable: First test of floating solar power

 Calm reservoirs in sunny southern regions.
 Why not double the benefits and use the hydropower reservoirs to produce solar power too?
 For the first time, Statkraft is testing floating solar power at a hydropower plant in Albania.